• Ntc

 4K QAM Modulation

 One of the highlighting features of WiFi 7 is its ability to support 4K QAM (Quadrature Amplitude Modulation).
 This advanced technology is used to encode bits through the air to the other end.
 Since there are 4,096 data points in “four quadrants” where the data is to be encoded, the rate of successful data transmission rapidly grows.
 To compare, WiFi 6 uses 1024-QAM.
 This is why a WiFi 6 can provide a potential speed of 9.6 Gbps while a WiFi 7 network can unleash up to 46 Gbps juggernaut.
-The 4096 QAM is a remarkable leap in wireless communication compared to other previous standards.
+The 4096 QAM is a remarkable leap in wireless communication compared to previous standards.

 4K-QAM WiFi 7 from TP Link